engelanna/addressing-the-yan-report/assets/markdown/yan_et_al_analysis.md

 ---

-## Plotting EcoRI & BstEII matches across the whole genome
+## <!-- fit --> Plotting EcoRI & BstEII matches across the whole genome

 But looking at **all the genes** (instead of just the spike), one seems to find more 'genetic modifications' than Yan et al bargained for :thinking: